 Why Should Amazon Sellers Invest in PPC?

-When people think of investments, putting money into online marketplace advertising is probably the last thing that comes to mind – even for such a large business like Amazon.com.
+When people think of investments, putting money into Amazon PPC advertising is probably the last thing that comes to mind – even for such a large business like Amazon.com.

 But in fact…we believe that the Amazon PPC advertising money should be treated precisely as a short-term investment.